Kidding me What do you mean time flying by this this show is dragging like I can't remember let's see here what all right One hour to go here folks.

 He has not come through on his environmental promises.

-Good lord, woman, what has he done that you can't be he's he's practically taken the nation into bankruptcy here in in wind power alone.
+He's practically taking the nation into bankruptcy here in wind power alone.

-He's he's he's thrown every dollar you can imagine and print down a rat hole with all this green energy stuff.
+He's thrown every dollar you could imagine and print down a rat hole with all this green energy stuff.

 Companies left and right are bankrupt.